alexanderdouglasbrown/FriendChat/README.md

-# Frend Chat
+# Friend Chat

-A program to chat with your 'frends' :)
+A program to chat with your friends :)

 Uses Java 8.
-Requires a Frend Server to connect to: https://github.com/alexanderdouglasbrown/FrendServer
+Requires a Friend Server to connect to: https://github.com/alexanderdouglasbrown/FriendServer